 To make your business card serve you and your job search in a strategic way, it should be:

 - Comprehensive.
-Be sure to include your full name (with your nickname in “quotes” – for example, John “Jack” Smith, if you go by Jack), cell phone number, email address.
-You can choose to include your home address, if you want, but it’s not necessary.
+Be sure to include your full name (with your nickname in “quotes” -- for example, John “Jack” Smith, if you go by Jack), cell-phone number and email address.
+You can include your home address, if you want, but it’s not necessary.
 If you have a personal website, include the URL.

 - Easy to read.
 Use fonts that are clear and professional.
-Avoid quirky fonts, script and use ALL CAPS sparingly.
+Avoid quirky fonts, script and use all caps sparingly.
 Remember that using all capital letters can appear rigid and overly formal.
 If that is your brand strategy, then do it.
-Otherwise, upper and lower capital letters works well.
+Otherwise, upper and lower capital letters work well.